 Tom Perkovich is in his 10th season at Muhlenberg.
 During his time "Perk" has built offensive lines that paved the way for the top three rushers in program history.

-One of Perkovich’s linemen earned first-team All-Centennial Conference honors six of the last seven years.
+One of Perkovich’s linemen earned first-team All-Centennial Conference honors seven of the last eight years.

 Perkovich was running backs coach in 2003 and 2004, helping the Mules to consecutive Centennial Conference championships.
 Six different backs recorded 100-yard games in his two years, and one became the program’s all-time leading rusher and scorer.